 Veggie boxes are fully subscribed for autumn/winter 2019.
 There is a long waiting list for the next growing season, so we are not currently taking expressions of interest.

-Our produce is available to local households through a limited number of CSA veggie box subscriptions, running from November to July.
+Our produce is available to local households through a limited number of CSA veggie box subscriptions, running from November to July/August.
 Pick up is on Tuesday afternoons at the Southern Otway Food Coop in Apollo Bay, between 3.30 and 5.30pm, or from the farm gate in Marengo by arrangement.

 Subscriptions can be weekly or fortnightly, and two sizes are available:

 $30 box – about right for 2 people or 1 enthusiastic veggie eater

 $45 box – for a larger household that enjoys cooking at home

 How it works

 Subscriptions are ongoing, or arranged in 2-month blocks beginning with November & December, and are paid for in advance.
 Priority is given to returning customers, and then any remaining shares are offered to our waiting list.
 For more information please read the FAQ page.

 Each week the boxes contain a selection of 8-12 different veggies, all started from seed and grown using organic methods at The Green Acre market garden in Marengo.
 Almost everything in the box is harvested on the morning of pick-up day.

 This is 100% local, seasonal, fresh, nutrient-dense produce.